Current as of October 2020 | Download print version (in PDF)

 Foundations can be registered either under the Trustees Incorporation Act or as companies limited by guarantee under the Companies Act Chapter 110.

-Uganda’s Income Tax Act establishes a category of exempt organisations which includes those that are of a religious, charitable, educational, or public character.
-Qualifying organisations are exempt from tax on almost all categories of income.
+Uganda’s Income Tax Act establishes a category of exempt organizations which includes those that are of a religious, charitable, educational, or public character.
+Qualifying organizations are exempt from tax on almost all categories of income.